cloudify-community/blueprint-examples/prometheus/README.md

 cfy secrets create openstack_auth_url --secret-string <value>
 ```

-In case that project_domain_name, project_domain_name is not "default" please provide them as an inputs.
+In case that project_domain_name, project_domain_name is not "default" please provide them as inputs.

 **Notes:**

 1. Use v3 authentication url.

-2. if you are using v2 authentication url you should remove user_domain_name and project_domain_name
+2. If v2 authentication url used, remove user_domain_name and project_domain_name
 from client_config.

 ### Running the example